Ultraluxe25/downloader-YouTube/README.md

-# downloader whick will help you to download videos, playlists and whole channels from YouTube with minimal effort
+# Downloader which will help you to download videos, playlists and whole channels from YouTube with minimal effort